Toarnbeike/Toarnbeike.Results/README.md

 All methods support `async` variants and operate seamlessly with `Task<Result<T>>`.

-For detailed information see the Extensions Readme page [Work in progress].
+For information per method see the [Extensions README](src/Results/Extensions/README.md).

 ---